danielmrz-dev/danielmrz-dev/README.md

 - 🗺️ I’m based in **São Paulo - Brazil**.

-- 👨🏽‍💻 I’m a **Front-End Developer** with over a year of hands-on experience.
+- 👨🏽‍💻 I’m a **Front-end Developer** with over a year of hands-on experience.

 - 🔭 I’m currently studying **JavaScript**, **Typescript** and **React** at [**Alura**](https://www.alura.com.br/).